-Consequent upon this, all shareholders' bank account details in the Registrar's database have become obsolete which would no longer be used for e-dividend payments.
+Accordingly, all shareholders' bank account details in the Registrar's database have become obsolete which would no longer be used for e-dividend payments.
 Thus, bank account-holders are urged to revalidate their e-dividend mandates in order to facilitate direct credit into their bank accounts as soon as dividends are due for payment.